 There is dedicated time for scholarly activity (e.g., research or curriculum development and evaluation) in the first year of the fellowship.

 The fellowship’s optional second year offers practicum experiences in research, teaching, and administrative skills related to patient care.

-Accredited by The Addiction Medicine Foundation, this program provides the highest level of education and training for the next generation of physician-leaders in addiction medicine.
+Accredited by the Accreditation of Council for Graduate Medical Foundation, this program provides the highest level of education and training for the next generation of physician-leaders in addiction medicine.

 Applying to the Fellowship